 Getting in touch with someone on the other side of the world has never been easier than with 1-1 conversation.
 Attendees may simply find individuals with similar backgrounds or interests and chat with them.

 Networking features on a virtual event platform must be simple to navigate and use.
-Many platforms that use AI-based matchmaking algorithms will help your audience connect with people who share similar interests. vFairs offers this, and other impressive features such as immersive networking experiences and integrations with tools such as Kumospace.
+Many platforms that use AI-based matchmaking algorithms will help your audience connect with people who share similar interests. vFairs offers this as their Smart Matchmaking feature, and other impressive and immersive networking experiences such as Spatial Connect.